How to Make a Construction Site Security Plan

 Two security surveillance cameras - Guardian Booth

 With technological solutions becoming more popular, site managers should leave plenty of budget for physical security needs.
-This can include hiring or outsourcing security personnel and installing a guard booth or construction site office to control access to your site.
+This can include hiring or outsourcing security personnel and installing a guard booth to control access to your site.
 Construction site security guards should remain on premises for as many hours of the day as possible.

 The following list will help you properly plan your security measures and tailor your plans to each company and jobsite.
 Here’s how to keep a construction site secure: